 If possible take notes about the seizure so that you can give details to your vet.
 Jot down the time of day it occurred, the length of each seizure, and the time in between each seizure if they are

 recurrent.
-Your vet will also want to know whether your pet urinated or deficated, if the seizure hit suddenly or progressed from mere body twitching, whether your pet regained consciousness, and how long it took before your pet appeared normal again.
+Your vet will also want to know whether your pet urinated or defecated, if the seizure hit suddenly or progressed from mere body twitching, whether your pet regained consciousness, and how long it took before your pet appeared normal again.
 In addition, you’ll need to figure out whether there were any possible triggering events.
 These include loud noises such as fireworks, unusual items that were eaten, and excessive playing or exercise.

 After the seizure, pets usually appear lost or drugged.
 This drugged state can last a few minutes to several hours depending on the severity of the seizure.
-Your pet may respond to you, but do so in a very slow manner.
-Since seizures are exhausting for your pet, he will probably want to sleep afterwards.
+Your pet may respond to you but do so in a very slow manner.
+Since seizures are exhausting for your pet, he will probably want to sleep afterward.
 It is best to allow him to sleep, but check in on him occasionally without disturbing his rest.

 If this is your pet’s first seizure, call your vet as soon as possible.
-Some vets will want to see if another seizure occurs, while others will perform a variety of blood tests to check for anemia, liver & heart functions, calcium, glucose, & electrolyte levels.
+Some vets will want to see if another seizure occurs, while others will perform a variety of blood tests to check for anemia, liver & heart functions, and calcium, glucose, & electrolyte levels.
 Your vet may even run a screen for possible toxins, take x-rays, or perform an electroencephalogram.

 The test results may not indicate the specific reason for the seizure.
 In this case, your vet may wait to see if another seizure occurs or he/she may suggest medications.
 If the diagnosis is epilepsy, pets have an excellent chance to live a normal life as long as proper medical care and follow-up are provided.